FNNDSC/mediawiki/README.rst

 Potential problems
 ------------------

-If the wiki strat growing a lot, big files will potentially be a problem for future backup on github.
-A solution that can be considerate is using ``Git Large Files Storage``:
+If the wiki strat gets larger, big files will potentially be a problem for future backup on github.
+A solution that can be considered is to use ``Git Large Files Storage``:

 - https://git-lfs.github.com/